uyuni-project/subscription-matcher/src/test/resources/scenario24/README.md

 Result
 ------

-The HardBundle can only be full-matched or none.
+The HardBundle is a set of subscriptions sharing certain attributes.
+Each subscription owns products from the same product class.
+Matcher merges such subscriptions into a single subscription (Pinned matches are also adjusted so that they correspond to the merged subscription.).

+Two matches on such subscription, on one system and on 2 products of various product class share the same CentGroup (with N cents).

+If one match is confirmed, N cents of the subscription are consumed.
+If both matches are confirmed, still only N cents of the subscription are consumed.

-The HardBundle contains 2 subscriptions, 1 for SLES base product and 1 for an add-on product, so the only matching system can be the systemId=102, and it will be full-matched:
+The HardBundle contains 2 subscriptions (with quantity=1), 1 for SLES base product and 1 for an add-on product.
+These subscriptions will be merged into one subscription with quantity=1 and with 2 products.

+The matcher finds the solution, such that the only matching system is the systemId=102, and it will be full-matched:

 System[102]
  - Subscription[1] --> SLES11[1298]
- - Subscription[2] --> SUMa2.1[1224]
+ - Subscription[1] --> SUMa2.1[1224]

-The pin on the system[100] will not be satisfied because it breaks the HardBundle.
+The pin on the system[100] will not be satisfied because covering system 102 by matches that share one cent group is cheaper and leads to higher matched products coverage.